Smooth solutions to the chord log-Minkowski problem: Boundary regularity of the Riesz potential

-by virtue of the dominated convergence theorem and \eqref{eq:91}, we see $N_a(z)$ is continuous on $\Omega'$.
+by virtue of the dominated convergence theorem and \eqref{eq:91}, then we conclude that $N_a(z)$ is continuous on $\Omega'$.
 The estimate \eqref{Na-C-alpha} for $\alpha=0$ is exactly the $C^0$ estimate \eqref{Na-C0}.
 The proof of this lemma is completed. \end{proof} Next, our aim is to establish the higher regularity of $N_a$ for $a>1$.